jundalisay/spblist/content/en/research/yang/lecture/section-34.md

 v
 v -->

-Here the first term works to cancel the fall-o↵ from @i .
+Here the first term works to cancel the fall-off from @i .
 To see this, you will need to use the fact that tr 2 ! v 2 , and so tr( @i ) !
 0, as well as the su(2) commutation relations.

 The second term in Ai does not contribute to the covariant derivative Di .